jerrychangusa/APCSA/codelab.md

 ## How To Run Tests

+Negative
+: Tests are not comprehensive!
+Just because tests pass does not guarantee that everything is working.
+Please do your own testing in your main method.

 You may change the contents of the .env file to change which tests you want to run:

 * RUNCLASS=DbzGame to run main method in DbzGame.